csoulain/HellFOAM/README.md

 Tutorials

 	The package comes with different examples
+		* capillaryGorterMellink: solve superfluid helium flow in a tube in the Gorter-Mellink regime.
+Simulation results can be compared with analytical solutions (see Soulaine et al. 2015, section 4.2)
 		* capillaryWithCylindersGorterMellink: solve superfluid helium flow in a porous medium model (a capillary containing several solid cylinders) in the Gorter-Mellink regime (see Soulaine et al. 2015, section 4.4)